leonwatson2/multidownshift/README.md

-This project was a modification of Kent Dobbs [multidownshift implementation](https://codesandbox.io/s/W6gyJ30kn)
+This project was a modification of Kent Dobb's [multidownshift implementation](https://codesandbox.io/s/W6gyJ30kn)

 ## Available Scripts